 END BLOCK and SLICE/BLOCK templates.

-23. FUTURE AMENDMENT FOR DAY-AHEAD MARKET (02/11/25 Version)
+23. FUTURE AMENDMENT FOR DAY-AHEAD MARKET IMPLEMENTATION (02/11/25 Version)

-If BPA decides, or has decided, to join a day-ahead market to serve «Customer Name»’s load, then BPA shall conduct a public process to discuss and determine: (1) any necessary amendments to the Provider of Choice power sales agreements, including any necessary to align with an updated Transmission Services tariff and settlements under an organized market, and (2) the anticipated timeline for executing such amendments.
-Following the conclusion of such public process, BPA shall issue the final amendment template and, based on the agreed-upon timeline, prepare and offer «Customer Name» a contract amendment using the amendment template, and the Parties will amend this Agreement. «Customer Name»’s agreement to such amendment consistent with this section 23 shall not be unreasonably withheld.
+If BPA decides, or has decided, to join a day-ahead market to serve «Customer Name»’s load, then BPA shall conduct a public process to discuss implementation details of BPA’s decision and work with customers to determine: (1) any necessary amendments to the Provider of Choice power sales agreements, including any necessary to align with an updated Transmission Services tariff and settlements under an organized market, and (2) the anticipated timeline for executing such amendments.
+Such public process shall not be construed as reconsideration of BPA’s market decision.
+Any amendments negotiated during such public process shall be limited to those necessary to implement a day-ahead market and shall not be conditioned by either Party on modification to any other provision under this Agreement not related to implementing a day-ahead market.
+Following the conclusion of such public process, BPA shall issue the final amendment template and, based on the agreed-upon timeline, prepare and offer «Customer Name» a contract amendment using the amendment template. «Customer Name»’s agreement to such amendment consistent with this section 23 shall not be unreasonably withheld.

-Following BPA joining a day-ahead market to serve «Customer Name»’s load and the Parties amend this Agreement pursuant to this section 23, BPA shall also conduct a subsequent public process on the topic of settlements for the Slice Product in the day-ahead market that BPA joins.
+Following BPA joining a day-ahead market to serve «Customer Name»’s load and the Parties amend this Agreement pursuant to this section 23, BPA shall also conduct a public process on the topic of settlements for the Slice Product in the day-ahead market that BPA joins.

 24. TERMINATION (10/22/24 Version)